danielneil/Smart-Worm-Habitat/research/computer-design.md

 The computer periodically takes sensors reading at a specific time interval e.g. every 5 minutes.
 If the detected reading is not within a preconfigured range (e.g. the pH level is less than 7 indicating an acidic solution), the computer sends an email(?) to a predetermined e-mail address.

+The computer will also utilise a connected infrared camera to peroidically take images in order to monitor worm feeding and migration patterns.

 ## b.
 Glossary  or Terminology

 *New terms you come across as you research your design or terms you may suspect your readers/stakeholders not to know.*